HAShihab/fathmm/README.md

 ## Running our Software

-In it's simplest form, our software parses dbSNP rs IDs and protein missense mutations from <file> and returns a list of predictions weighted for inherited-disease mutations (Human).
+In it's simplest form, our software parses dbSNP rs IDs and protein missense mutations from \<INPUT> and returns a list of predictions weighted for inherited-disease mutations (Human) in [OUTPUT].
 Furthermore, we return predictions on disease-associations when a mutation falls within a SUPERFAMILY domain.
+Our p redictions are written into the same directory

 ```
-python fathmm.py <FILE> <OPTIONS>
+python fathmm.py -i <INPUT> -o <OUTPUT> <OPTIONS>
 ```

 The --help parameter can be used to view expected program parameters.
 In brief,